adlerhsieh/lake/README.md

 2. Download lake [executable](https://github.com/adlerhsieh/lake/raw/master/lake).
 3. Move the executable to one of your `PATH` directory, `/usr/local/bin` for example.

+Once done, run `lake -v` or `lake -h` and it should display something other than `Command not found`.
+Crystal is not required at this stage, but once you start running a task, you will see `Command not found: crystal` if Crystal is not successfully installed.

 ## Usage

 Create a `Lakefile` in any project directory, and write: